Name: Brian Esposito

 Ahrens received a bachelor's degree in athletic training from Carroll University (Waukesha, Wis.) in 2011 ...
 Received his master's degree in kinesiology from Fresno Pacific University in 2016 ...
 Interned with the Minnesota Twins organization in 2010.

 School: Appalachian State University

-This will be Burr's sixth season with the Pirates organization, his second with the Indians ...
-Previously worked with Altoona in 2016 and 2014, the Bradenton Marauders in 2015 and the West Virginia Power in 2013 ...
+Burr enters his eighth season with the Pirates organization, his fourth with the Indians ...
+Previously worked with Double-A Altoona in 2014 and 2016, High-A Bradenton in 2015 and Single-A West Virginia in 2013 ...
 Spent six years in the collegiate ranks prior to entering Minor League Baseball ...
-Was the Assistant Strength and Conditioning Coach at Florida International University in 2011-2012 and worked at Central State University from 2008-2011 ...
-Served as a Strength and Conditioning Coach intern during the summer of 2008 at the Georgia Institute of Technology ...
-Also served as a Graduate Assistant Strength and Conditioning Coach at Appalachian State University from 2006-2008 ...
+Was the assistant strength and conditioning coach at Florida International University for two years (2011-12) and worked at Central Connecticut State University from 2008-11 ...
+Served as a strength and conditioning coach intern during the summer of 2008 at the Georgia Institute of Technology ...
+Also served as a graduate assistant strength and conditioning coach at Appalachian State University from 2006-08 ...
 Began his strength and conditioning coaching career at Mike Boyle Strength and Conditioning in summer of 2006.

-Is certified and a registered strength and conditioning coach by the National Strength and Conditioning Association along with being a member of the Professional Baseball Strength and Conditioning Coach Society ...
+Is a certified and registered strength and conditioning coach by the National Strength and Conditioning Association and is a member of the Professional Baseball Strength and Conditioning Coach Society ...
 Is a 2008 graduate of Appalachian State University, where he received a master’s degree in exercise science ...
 Also a 2005 graduate of East Carolina University, where he received a bachelor’s degree in exercise science ...
-Resides in Clay, NY, with his wife Erin ...
-Has two sons, Carter (3) and Weston (8/8/16).
+Resides in Clay, N.Y., with his wife Erin ...
+Has two sons; Carter (6) and Weston (3).